-- If you are unable to drink fluids; have difficulty swallowing or breathing - If there is more than 1/2 cup of bleeding; If the bleeding is severe, go immediately to the emergency room and contact • If you have a temperature over 101.5 degrees or have the chills the physician from there - Excessive vomiting - Pain uncontrolled by the prescribed pain medication, Tylenol, or ibuprofen
+- If you are unable to drink fluids; have difficulty swallowing or breathing - If there is more than 1⁄2 cup of bleeding; If the bleeding is severe, go immediately to the emergency room and contact the physician from there If you have a temperature over 101.5 degrees or have the chills - Excessive vomiting Pain uncontrolled by the prescribed pain medication or Tylenol

-SPECIAL INSTRUCTIONS: You will not need to come in for a postoperative appointment.
-A member of our clinical staff will call you 3 weeks postoperatively to see how you are progressing.
+SPECIAL INSTRUCTIONS: A postoperative appointment has already been scheduled.
+Please refer to your Surgery Information Sheet or call the office to confirm the appointment date and time.
 We strongly suggest that a responsible adult be with the surgical patient the rest of the day and also during the night for the surgical patient's protection and safety.
 Please contact your physician immediately if you have an emergent situation.
 If you find that you cannot contact them, but feel that your signs and symptoms warrant a physician's attention, go to the nearest emergency room.
 For non-emergent questions (i.e. appointments or general questions), please call during normal office hours.